ryantanlien/node-gcloud-deploy/README.md

   - `push`: tells the action to upload the image to a registry after building it.
   - `tags`: tags that specify where to push the image this is your Docker Hub Image designation.

-This next section applies to the steps `Log in to Docker Hub` of the `deploy_trivial_express job`.
+This next section applies to the steps `Log in to Docker Hub` of the `push_trivial_express_container` job.

 - The `with:` key lists a number of input parameters that configures the step:
-  - `username:` Docker Hub / Docker Desktop username
+  - `username:` Docker Hub / Docker Desktop username.
-  - `password:` Docker Hub / Docker Desktop password These are required for GitHub Actions to gain privileges to Docker Hub's API to push the image through automation for you.
+  - `password:` Docker Hub / Docker Desktop password.
+These are required for GitHub Actions to gain privileges to Docker Hub's API to push the image through automation for you.

+**Deploy Cloud Run GitHub Actions Syntax**

+This next section applies to the steps `deploy` of the `deploy_trivial_express` job.

+- `service account:` The service account configured by Google Cloud IAM API to be able to access Google Cloud from third party applications.
+- `service:` Name of the Google Cloud Run Service that you wish to deploy on.
+- `image:` Fully qualified URL of the image to be deployed.